OpenLiberty/open-liberty-operator/doc/user-guide.md

 The Open Liberty Operator can be used to deploy and manage applications running on Open Liberty into [OKD](https://www.okd.io/) or [OpenShift](https://www.openshift.com/) clusters.
 You can also perform [Day-2 operations](#day-2-operations) such as gathering traces and dumps using the operator.

+This documentation refers to the current master branch.
+For documentation and samples of older releases, please check out the [main releases](https://github.com/OpenLiberty/open-liberty-operator/releases) page and navigate the corresponding tag.

 ## Operator installation

 Use the instructions for one of the [releases](../deploy/releases) to install the operator into a Kubernetes cluster.